PSMORCPDEV/PSMTools/README.md

 # PSMTools

-A tool by PSMDEV to bypass viruses and other thingies
+A tool by PSMDEV to b̶y̶p̶a̶s̶s̶ analyse and bypass viruses and other thingies

 ## Installing: